OpenBankProject/API-Explorer/README.md

 # PROPS FILE

 There is a props file template provided at src/main/resources/props/sample.props.template.
-It needs to be renamed and modified in order for the application to work.
+It needs to be renamed and modified or just copy and paste a new in order for the application to work.

 1. Renaming: